 Costs for Patients

 Regular medical and dental checkups, or “well child” visits, are always free under CHIP.
 However, individual states can choose to require copayments for other services.
-The 2017 MACPAC fact sheet shows that 24 states require copayments for at least some services.
+The 2018 MACPAC fact sheet shows that 24 states require cost sharing for at least some services.

 In addition, some states charge CHIP families a monthly premium for their coverage.
 According to the fact sheet, 17 states charge premiums averaging $25 per child per month for families with incomes higher than twice the FPL.
 Seven states charge premiums averaging $18 per child per month for families with incomes about 150% of the FPL.
 However, a family’s total costs for CHIP, including premiums and copayments, can’t add up to more than 5% of its income.

 This rule makes CHIP much more affordable than most other health insurance plans for children.
-A 2017 study by the Bipartisan Policy Center found that the average family using CHIP spent just $158 per year for coverage.
-By contrast, if those same families had to buy silver-level plans through the ACA Health Insurance Marketplace, even if they received subsidies for this coverage, they would have paid an average of $1,073 per year out of pocket.
+A 2017 study by the Bipartisan Policy Center found that the average family using CHIP spent just $158 per year on health care premiums and cost sharing.
+By contrast, if those same families had to buy silver-level plans through the ACA health insurance marketplace, even if they received subsidies for this coverage, they would have paid an average of $1,073 per year out of pocket.

 That $900 difference looks like a lot, but it’s just the average amount.
 For children with serious medical conditions, the cost difference would be even higher.
-The report indicates that if children with special health care needs had to move from CHIP to the Health Insurance Marketplace, their families could end up paying more than $10,000 per year for health care.
+The report indicates that if children with special health care needs had to move from CHIP to private coverage through the health insurance marketplace, their families could end up paying more than $10,000 per year for health care.

 How to Apply for CHIP

 To qualify for CHIP, you must have a household income below the cutoff set by your state.
-This limit varies from state to state, but in most, it’s somewhere between 200% and 325% of the FPL.
-This chart from Medicaid.gov shows the 2018 income limits for both Medicaid and CHIP in all 50 states.
+This limit varies from state to state, falling somewhere between 130% and 320% of the federal poverty level.
+This chart from Medicaid.gov shows the 2020 income limits for both Medicaid and CHIP in all 50 states.

-If you’re not sure whether your kids qualify for CHIP or Medicaid in your state, you can find out by applying.
-Unlike most health insurance plans available through the Health Insurance Marketplace, CHIP and Medicaid don’t have a specific open enrollment period, so you can apply for them at any time.
+If you’re not sure about your eligibility for CHIP or Medicaid in your state, you can find out by applying.
+Unlike most health insurance plans available through the federal health insurance marketplace, CHIP and Medicaid don’t have a specific open enrollment period, so you can apply for them at any time.

 There are three ways to apply for CHIP or Medicaid:

 - Through Your State Agency.
 You can also go directly to your state CHIP program to apply.
-To find the program for your state, visit InsureKidsNow.gov.
-Click on the link for your state, and the site will show you information about the CHIP and Medicaid programs in your state, along with a link to apply for benefits.
+To find the program for your state, visit InsureKidsNow.gov and click on the link for your state — the site will show you information about the CHIP and Medicaid programs in your state, along with a link to apply for benefits.

 Unfortunately, some low-income people can’t qualify for coverage under either program.
-If you fall into this category, check out our article on emergency financial assistance.
-It can help you find free clinics, drug discount programs, and other sources of affordable medical care.
+If you fall into this category, you may be able to find emergency financial assistance to help with health care in the form of free clinics, drug discount programs, and other sources of affordable medical care.
 These resources can help you keep yourself healthy while CHIP looks after your kids.